omermustekiin/celebi-track-system-CRM/README.md

 # Çelebi Track System - CRM

+This project was created using Flutter & NodeJS technologies.

+Platform: Android, iOS and Web.

 Manage and track your organization's production, orders, customers and employees in real time with mobile and web.

 ### Features